DiabeticMenu

 What is the best breakfast for a diabetic teen student?

-Diabetes is a part of your life, but it doesn’t define your teenage years.
-By following a diabetic menu for teenagers that focuses on fueling your body rather than restricting it, you can dominate in sports, excel in school, and enjoy time with friends.
+Diabetes is a part of your life, but it doesn't define your teenage years.
+By following a diabetic menu for teenagers that focuses on fueling your body rather than restricting it, you can dominate in sports, excel in school, and enjoy time with friends without anxiety.

 This menu is your toolkit.
 Use it, adapt it, and find the foods that make you feel powerful.
 You've got this.